-Online Civil Engineering Schools & Colleges
+Online Colleges for Civil Engineering

-Civil engineering is considered one of the oldest engineering disciplines in the U.S. and can lead to jobs in many different areas, according to the Bureau of Labor Statistics.
+Civil engineering is considered one of the oldest engineering disciplines in the United States and can lead to jobs in many different areas, according to the U.S. Bureau of Labor Statistics.
 Civil engineers are some of the people behind the unique structures that exist in the world today.
 Just think of the Panama Canal, the Three Gorges Dam spanning China's Yangtze River, or the Burj Khalifa, the tallest building that stands in the United Arab Emirates.
 If you want to pursue great heights in your career, consider what an education in civil engineering can do for you.

-Civil Engineering Online Colleges
+Civil Engineering Online Programs

 Some civil engineers eventually pursue engineering faculty positions or work in research and development.
-Others move into engineering supervisory or managerial, other managerial or sales jobs.
-Managers, in general, earned mean annual wages exceeding $100,000.
-If you have at least a two-year training in drafting and are knowledgeable in the field, you could go to work as an architectural or civil drafter.
-These workers earned mean annual wages of $48,740, according to the BLS.
+Others move into engineering supervisory or managerial positions.
+If you have at least two years of training in drafting and are knowledgeable in the field, you could go to work as an architectural or civil drafter.
+These workers earned mean annual wages of $52,480 according to the BLS.
 And you just might be fortunate enough to find work as a drafter for a company that offers to help pay for completion of a four-year degree.

 - Architectural and Civil Drafters, Bureau of Labor Statistics Occupational Employment Statistics, May 2014. http://www.bls.gov/oes/current/oes173011.htm